Subtle Responder

 In many ways, your system is quite robust day to day.
 You may even feel you can “get away with things” that noticeably affect other people.

-Because of this, early improvements from self-care can be very easy to overlook — it may take time and careful observation.
+Because of this, early improvements from self-care can be very easy to overlook — especially if you’re used to expecting clearer signals.

-Many women here are surprised to discover that change was always happening… just more quietly than expected.
+Many women here are surprised to discover that change was happening… just more quietly than expected.

 When progress appears, it often builds steadily once the right change is in place.